nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

         index_weights: [ * uint32 ],
     }

-    ; This index is computed from the RSA identity keys digests of all of the ; SNIPs.
+    ; This index is computed from the RSA identity key digests of all of the ; SNIPs.
 It is used in the HSv2 directory ring.
     IndexSpec_RSAId = {
         type: Indextype_RSAId,